 The 504 and 534FTB In-line flow transmitters are generally mounted with a flange pipe fitting but thread is sometimes used on smaller line sizes.
-See the product brochures (DCN 367524 for the 504FTB and DCN 360723 for the 534FTB) for Kurz mounting accessories.
+See the product brochures (DCN 367524 for the 504FTB and DCN 367523 for the 534FTB) for Kurz mounting accessories.
 It is important for the mounting design to consider the force that will be exerted on the flow body from the piping.
-It is best (often required by the plumbing code) to support the process piping on both sides of the flow meter so it may be removed without the piping bending or moving much making it hard to re-install.
+It is recommended (and often required by the plumbing code) to support the process piping on both sides of the flow meter so it may be removed without the piping bending or moving and making it difficult to re-install.